studyztp/some-notes/SPEC2017_RISCV_ubuntu20.04.4_issue_note.md

 If the GCC version on the RISC-V machine is lower than 10, then the line `%define GCCge10 ` on the RISC-V config script must be removed.

+## update in 2023

+I was able to update SPEC2017 in x86 host and use the RISCV tool package to install and build SPEC2017 in RISCV enviornment.
+It's much more convinence than going through the tool building process.

 # ISSUE

 ## During buildtool